 South and Central Asia

 Central Asia provides Fulbright Scholars with multiple country locations in which grant activities can be conducted: Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan.
-Here, in the heart of Asia, Fulbrighters are able to experience the development of emerging sectors including education and information sciences, among others.
-All disciplines will be considered for awards in Central Asia, which will provide vast opportunities for individuals in an array of fields.
+Here, in the heart of Asia, Fulbrighters can experience the development of emerging sectors including education and information sciences, among others.
+All disciplines will be considered for awards in Central Asia, which can provide vast opportunities for individuals in an array of fields.
 Awards are open to professionals and non-Ph.D. holders.
-As there are a limited number of U.S. scholars in Central Asia, motivated scholars have an opportunity to make a significant impact in these newly emerging countries.
+As there are a limited number of U.S. scholars in Central Asia, motivated scholars have an opportunity to make a significant impact in these emerging countries.

 Awards in the South and Central Asia region support a variety of grant activities including teaching, research, and a combination of the two.
 The range of grant activities allow for a customizable experience.

-With funding provided by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, the U.S.-India Educational Foundation (the Fulbright Commission in India) invites eligible Fulbright Scholars in the South and Central Asia region to attend the annual South and Central Asia Fulbright Mid-Year Conference in India in 2015 (usually held in February or March).
-The conference is an opportunity for current U.S. Fulbright Scholars who are on their Fulbright grants in the SCA region at the time of the conference to gather to discuss each other’s work and educational exchange issues, and invite suggestions for the future development and enhancement of the Fulbright Program.
-Financial assistance to attend the conference is provided as an additional Fulbright grant benefit.
+South and Central Asia Fulbright Mid-Year Conference: This conference is an opportunity for current U.S. Fulbright Scholars on Fulbright grants in the SCA region at the time of the conference to gather to discuss each other’s work and educational exchange issues, and invite suggestions for the future development and enhancement of the Fulbright Program.
+More details are provided in the award description.